Home

 On location

-The call for abstracts is now open, with a submission deadline of 1 July.
+The call for abstracts is now open, with a submission deadline of 1 August.
 Find more details here.

 The two-day conference is a joint collaboration between University College of Northern Denmark and Aalborg University.
 The conference is supported financially by the Novo Nordisk Foundation.